FuscaSoftware/Hailey/readme.md

 ### What is it?

 ####Simple
-HAILEY is an very small library and framework for your projects.
+HAILEY is an very small library and framework for web-projects.
 It does no matter how big or how small your project will be.
 ####Downgrade compatibility
 Fell free to make new functions or classes, but in this master it's not alowed to delete old functions